szpajder/dumpvdl2/README.md

 Download and install driver package from https://github.com/pothosware/SoapySDR.
 Make sure you installed the specific driver for your device.

+**Note:** The device must support a sampling rate of 2100000 samples per second.

 ##### Compiling dumpvdl2

 Download a stable release package from [here](https://github.com/szpajder/dumpvdl2/releases)